 Barbecue or indoor grill method: Wrap with aluminum foil and grill for 30 minutes [be sure to place on top shelf of your barbecue so as not to burn]

 Oven method: Place apples on a parchment paper lined baking sheet and bake for 25-30 minutes or until tops are golden brown.

 Allow to cool for a couple of seconds minutes before enjoying.

 View Nutritional Information (once on page scroll down)

 Cutting the apples in half should be relatively easy [did you ever make apple stamps out of halved apples?
 They make such a neat imprint!]

 I removed a bit too much apple flesh from these apples making the dessert a bit doughy.
-Next time, I’ll go with 1.5 tbsp removed [as I've listed in the recipe]
+Next time, I’ll go with 1.5 tablespoon removed [as I’ve listed in the recipe]

 Spread cinnamon mixture inside the apples.